Find the Right Saddle Size for Your Fender® Acoustic Guitar

 Fender Acoustasonic Saddle Angle

 From the factory, the Fender Acoustasonic models use GraphTech’s PS-9274-CO String Saver Saddle.
 Although at first glance, the Acoustasonic saddles look somewhat like Gibson forward line B compensated saddles, there are key differences.
 First, the Gibson saddles are forward line B compensated, whereas the Acoustasonic saddles are slanted wave compensated – please see our Guide to B Compensated Saddles and Guide to Wave Compensated Saddles for more information.
 Second, the Acoustasonic saddles are about 1.25 mm longer than the Gibson saddles are.
-See our Bone Saddle – Fits Some Fender Acoustasonic for a bone option.
+See our Bone Saddle – Fits Some Fender Acoustasonic for a bone option, which will also fit some Fender Highway Series models.

 Which Saddle Does Your Fender Need?